muhammadmanwar/cheaphone/Cheaphone_V0.01_Plan.md

 ### 3. Set Up Display

-- Use`LCD-show` (I used this repo <https://github.com/goodtft/LCD-show>), follow the steps in the repo for the screen that matches your screen. if your screen isn't listed, please add your setup instructions to this step.
+- I used this link to set up my confi for the display: https://www.waveshare.com/wiki/5inch_DSI_LCD
-- Once the required drivers are installed, connect your screen and restart the device.
+- I used the "vc4-kms-v3d-pi5" overlay, which worked for both display and touch functionality

 ### 3.5.
 Set Up Matchbox Keyboard